webclinic017/hyprnote/apps/docs/extensions/transcript.md

 ---
 title: Transcript
-description: Converts your meeting content to text in real time and even identifies who’s speaking.
+description: Dictates your meeting content in real time in your desired language.
 If needed, you can manually edit the text and correct speaker names.
 source: https://github.com/fastrepl/hypr/tree/main/extensions/transcript
 implemented: true
 default: true